misa198/ins-downloader/README.md

-# Instagram Images Downloader
+# Instagram Downloader

 ![logo](https://raw.githubusercontent.com/misa198/instagram-images-downloader/master/public/logo128.png)

-Extension download all images from a post with the highest quality.
+Extension download all images and video from a post with the highest quality.
 Made for chromium browser.

 ## Installation